Architecture

 - ER executes

-claim_paymentfor each recipient (private) - ER commits final state back to Solana
+claim_paymentattempts - Commit final state back to Solana

 3. Coordinator Service

-- Commitment - Commits final state to Solana
+- commitment - commits final state back to Solana

 Payment Flow